20 French slang words YOU NEED TO KNOW in 2023

 "Y pas à".

-If you hear someone say, for example, there's no need to get so upset.
-It means, you shouldn't, it's not worth it.
-For example, if I want to put my dog's coat on and he moves around a lot, and he doesn't want me to put it on him, I can say, "You don't have to move around like that.
+If you hear someone say, for example, there's no need to get so worked up.
+It means, don't, it's not worth it.
+For example, if I want to put my dog's coat on and he moves around a lot, and doesn't want me to put it on him, I can tell him "there's no need to move around like that".

 We will see two words at the same time.